harrytodd/Spoondr/README.md

 	- We would use the post code you enter when signing up to show a large area instead of showing your exact location to make the whole experience more safe.
 - Gif sharing and website preview in chat.

-Given the time period and that we had only been learning Python for a week previous to beginning, I think we did a great job as a team and, even with the extra features not implemented, the app is fully functional and fun to use.
+From this project, above all the rest, I learned the most.
+Using a whole new language that we had only started learning a week prior, to then using it for a whole backend to the largest project yet was a great experience, but there were a lot of hurdles.
+I have learned to trust my team mates more and to be more confident in asking them questions instead of relying on myself or Google.

--
+Given the time period and that we had only been learning Python for a week prior to beginning, I think we did a great job as a team and, even with the extra features not implemented, the app is fully functional and fun to use.

 You can view our project here --> ***[Spoondr](https://spoondr-project.herokuapp.com/)***